Each DDS cluster is an independent document database. A sharded cluster consists of mongos, config, and shard.

-- mongos is deployed on a single node.
+- Each mongos is deployed on a single node.
 To realize load balancing and automatic failover, you can provision multiple mongos.
 A single cluster supports 2 to 12 mongos.

 - config is mandatory in a cluster instance.
 It stores instance configuration information and consists of one replica set.

-- You cannot connect to config and shard.
+- You cannot connect to a config and shard.
 Data operations can only be delivered by connecting to mongos.

 - Currently, a three-node replica set cannot be directly upgraded to a cluster.